 “If we start being honest about our pain, our anger, and our shortcomings instead of pretending they don’t exist, then maybe we’ll leave the world a better place than we found it.”

 – Russell Wilson

 To use this blog effectively, you can click on Categories (chronological order) or type the topic name you want to find i.e. Psychosis into search and any posts that have the word Psychosis in them will appear.

-Disclaimer: I no longer work as as nurse and do not claim to treat mental illness.
-I am simply providing information to help people navigate their illness and available services.
-The information contained in my posts are for information only.
+I no longer work as a mental health nurse and do not claim to treat anyone with mental illness.
+I am simply providing information to help people navigate their way through mental illness and available services.
+The information contained in my posts is for information only.
 If you require help with mental health concerns I can signpost you towards professional support.

 In the meantime, if you or someone you know is experiencing a mental health problem or crisis, please contact your GP. or please call 999 (UK) for an immediate response.